 - Once you have the block in the preferred position, then click on Publish or Update in the top right-hand corner to save your changes.

 Identifying the Blocks

-These are the common block types that are currently available within the Gutenberg editor.
-Note that all of the blocks include a field to input additional CSS classes so that you add custom formatting to that block as needed.
+These are the common Block types that are currently available within the Gutenberg editor.
+Note that all of the Blocks include a field to input additional CSS classes so that you can add custom formatting to that block as needed.
 There is also the option to add Widgets and Embeds when adding blocks.
-For further information please see Adding Widgets in Gutenberg or Using Embeds in Gutenberg.
+For further information please see Using Widgets in Gutenberg.
 You should now have a good grasp of how to use a block in the Gutenberg editor.